lxblink/pipewise.rb/README.markdown

 ### Tracking Purchases

-The `track_purchase` method provides a convenient way to track a user's purchases.
-This method requires the email address of the user you wish to tie the purchase to and the amount of the purchase, which should be a numeric value.
+The `track_purchase` method provides a convenient way to track a customer's purchases.
+This method requires the email address of the customer you wish to tie the purchase to and the amount of the purchase, which should be a numeric value.
 This method can also accept an optional hash of properties describing the purchase.

     Pipewise.track_purchase('your-user@email.com', 19.95)